ibexa/documentation-user/docs/customer_management/build_customer_portal.md

 The first one is a container for your Customer Portal pages (this is not a root folder), and the second one represents the actual page.
 It is recommended to use Customer Portal containers to divide and store your portal pages.
+If your project requires it, the Customer Portal containers can also be defined as root folders in the configuration.

 First, select **Customer Portal** and name it appropriately.
 Next, navigate to the newly added container and create **Customer Portal Page**.